XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 Now with a more stable background, the matter becomes a variable field and is allowed to be solved for consistently in order to obtain a solution in hydrostatic equilibrium.
-Now `global_omega` is determined by- and the ADM linear momenta are minimized by- using the force balance equation and varying the COM.
+Now `global_omega` is determined by- and the ADM linear momenta are minimized by- using the force-balance equation and varying the COM.

-Note: in the event one wants to later increase the resolution or make iterative changes (e.g. make small changes to the MADM, MB, CHI of one or both stars), it can only be done using the solution from this stage, `BHNS_TOTAL.*<info/dat>`, as the initial starting point.
-Using the solutions from the hydro-rescaling stage will more often than not cause the solution to diverge.
-Therefore, these solutions can be useful to retain.
+**Note: in the event one wants to later increase the resolution or make iterative changes (e.g. make small changes to the MADM, MB, CHI of one or both stars), it can only be done using the solution from this stage, `BHNS_TOTAL_BC.*<info/dat>`, as the initial starting point.
+Reusing the solutions from the hydro-rescaling stage will more often than not cause the solution to diverge or lead to unphysical results in the numerical evolution.
+Therefore, these solutions can be useful to retain.**

 ### Automated resolution increase

 In the event the binary resolution was set to something higher than the sequence_setting `initial_resolution`, the automated increase resolution will take place here and resolve the binary in hydro-static equilibrium.
-This is very important as increasing the resolution and repeating a matter-rescaling stage will result in a very inconsistent description of the fluid as it will include numerical errors from the interpolated solution at lower resolution.
+This is very important as increasing the resolution from a solution from a matter-rescaling stage will result in a very inconsistent description of the fluid as it will include numerical errors from the interpolated solution at lower resolution.

 ## Eccentricity Reduction

-Using either 3.5PN estimates or, in the case of iterative eccentricity reduction, `ecc_omega` and `adot` from the config file, a final stage of matter rescaling is done based on the changes introduced by `ecc_omega` and `adot`.
+Using either 3.5PN estimates or, in the case of iterative eccentricity reduction, `ecc_omega` and `adot` from the config file, a final stage of matter rescaling is performed based on the changes introduced by `ecc_omega` and `adot`.
 This is the recommended solution to use for evolutions and it is stored with a filename title of `BHNS_ECC_RED.*<info/dat>`